awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 * `-DBUILD_GSTREAMER_PLUGIN` -- Build kvssink GStreamer plugin.
 Default is OFF.
 * `-DBUILD_STATIC` -- Build as static libraries.
 Default is OFF.
-* `-DBUILD_GSTREAMER_PLUGIN_STATIC` -- If building GStreamer plugin, build it as a static library.
-Default is BUILD_STATIC.
+* `-BUILD_FORCE_GSTREAMER_PLUGIN_SHARED` -- If building with static linkage, build the kvssink GStreamer plugin as a shared library.
+Default is OFF.
 * `-DBUILD_JNI` -- Build C++ wrapper for JNI to expose the functionality to Java/Android
 * `-DBUILD_DEPENDENCIES` -- Build depending libraries from source
 * `-DBUILD_TEST=TRUE` -- Build unit/integration tests, may be useful for confirm support for your device. `./tst/producerTest`